MicrosoftDocs/Viva/Viva/engage/eac-answers-overview-set-up.md

 4. On the **Feature management** tab, select the **Answers** button to open the Answers configuration options.

-5. In Answers feature management, you can switch **Show Engage Experience** on or off for your organization.
+5. In Answers feature management, switch **Show Engage Experience** on or off for your organization.

 The Viva Engage Experience can't be hidden if Answers is turned off, or if the tenant has more than two active communities.